Andmontc/Andmontc/README.md

 👋 &nbsp;Hi! <br/>
 =======

-I'm Oscar Andres, a creative full-stack developer and Bioengineer from [Colombia 🇨🇴](https://www.google.com/maps/place/Colombia/@4,-72z/)
+I'm Oscar Andres, a creative Test Automation Engineer, full-stack developer and Bioengineer from [Colombia 🇨🇴](https://www.google.com/maps/place/Colombia/@4,-72z/)

 Co-founder of Perreo&Code; a podcast dedicated to technology and development issues where we share and teach in a different and fun way, based on our experience. https://anchor.fm/perreoandcode